pingcap/dm/docs/RFCS/20211012_async_checkpoint_flush.md

 - Evaluate if async checkpoint compatible with safe mode DM

 ## Metrics & Logs
 Since extra components are introduced with asynchronous checkpoint flush, we need to add related metrics & logs to help us observe the DM cluster.
+The following design will subject to change in the development phase.

+To get a better view of these new metrics and their impact on performance, we can add the [new Grafana dashboard](https://github.com/pingcap/dm/blob/master/dm/dm-ansible/scripts/DM-Monitor-Professional.json).

 ### Checkpoint
 #### Mertics
+With following two metrics, we can conclude the time span of checkpoint snapshot msg:
-To understand start time of checkpoint flush msg, we record the checkpoint position when it’s pushed into the job chan
+- To understand start time of checkpoint snapshot msg, we record the checkpoint position when it’s pushed into the job chan

-To understand each job channel processing status, we record the checkpoint position when it’s received by syncDML

-To understand end time of checkpoint flush msg, we record the checkpoint pos when [checkpoint msg processing routine] find out a recent checkpoint is ready to flush at the time it process the received checkpoint msg from a channel
+- To understand end time of checkpoint snapshot msg, we record the checkpoint pos when [checkpoint msg processing routine] find out a recent checkpoint is ready to flush at the time it process the received checkpoint msg from a channel

-To understand flush time of checkpoint, we record the checkpoint when it flushed in [checkpoint flush routine]
+- To understand flush time of checkpoint, we record the checkpoint when it flushed in [checkpoint flush routine]
 #### Logs
-Log checkpoint when it’s pushed into job channel
+Log checkpoint when it’s pushed into job channel(need to evaluate its perf impact due to large amount of log generated) Log checkpoint when it’s ready to flush after received all job chan msg(need to evaluate its perf impact due to large amount of log generated)
-Log checkpoint ordered map when [checkpoint msg processing routine] update it Log flushed and purged checkpoints
+Log flushed and purged checkpoints
 ### Causality
 #### Mertics